State Fact Sheet

 Public Safety in Mississippi

 Mississippi approved comprehensive sentencing and corrections legislation in 2014 that enhances certainty and clarity in sentencing and prioritizes prison space for violent and career offenders.
-House Bill 585 also expands judicial discretion by authorizing alternatives to incarceration for less-serious offenders, strengthens supervision and programs to reduce recidivism, and establishes performance objectives and measures.
-The legislation is expected to save the state $266 million over 10 years by preventing projected growth in the prison population and to improve public safety by reinvesting nearly $11 million in accountability courts for adult and youth drug offenders.
+H.B.
+585 also expands judicial discretion by authorizing alternatives to incarceration for less-serious offenders, strengthens supervision and programs to reduce recidivism, and establishes performance objectives and measures.
 The state’s bipartisan, interbranch Corrections and Criminal Justice Task Force developed the policy recommendations for the legislation with technical assistance from Pew as part of the Justice Reinvestment Initiative.

 I have no tolerance for career criminals or violent offenders, and this legislation will allow Mississippi the resources to hold these offenders accountable. —Governor Phil Bryant (R)